quexpl/fronthack-repo/README.md

 ## How to use?

-Read a tutorial in [Bootsmacss wiki pages](https://github.com/frontcraft/bootsmacss/wiki/1.-Installation).
+Learn about how to start, suggested workflow and best practices - [Read a tutorial](https://github.com/frontcraft/bootsmacss/wiki/1.-Installation).

 ## Realizations

-Bootsmacss helped to deliver frontend for European Comission projects and technical companies.
+Bootsmacss is helping to deliver frontend for European Comission projects and technical companies for two years.
 Here is a couple of examples:

 * [smarter-together.eu](http://smarter-together.eu)
 * [mvp-space.com](http://mvp-space.com)